royaljain/vest/website/docs/writing_your_suite/accessing_the_result.md

 The `getWarning()` function allows you to retrieve the first warning message of a given field.
 If a field name is not provided, it returns the first warning object in the `warnings` array.

 If a field name is provided, it returns the first warning message for that field, or `undefined` if there were no warnings for that field.

-If no
+## `getMessage`

+`getMessage` returns the first error or warning message for a given field.
+If a given field has both errors and warnings, it will return the first error message.

 ## `getErrors` and `getWarnings`